-OCCURRENCE POSSIBLE CAUSE/SOLUTION Range is not level.
-(1) Poor installation.
+POSSIBLE CAUSE/SOLUTION (1) Poor installation.
 Place oven rack in center of oven.
 Place a level on the oven rack.
 Adjust leveling legs at base of range until the rack is level.
 When range is level, cooktop may appear out of alignment if countertop is not level.
 (2) Weak, unstable floor.
 Be sure floor is level and can adequately support range.
 Contact a carpenter to correct sagging or sloping floor.
 (3) Kitchen cabinet misalignment may make range appear to be unlevel.
 Be sure cabinets are square and have sufficient room for range clearance.
-Cannot move appliance easily.
-Appliance must be accessible for service.
 (1) Cabinets not square or are built in too tight.
 Contact a cabinet maker to correct the problem.
 (2) Contact builder or installer to make appliance accessible.
 (3) Carpeting interferes with range.
 Provide sufficient space so range can be lifted over carpet.
-Entire range or oven does not operate.
 (1) Make sure cord/plug is tightly into outlet.
 (2) Service wiring is not complete.
 (3) Power outage.
 Check house lights to be sure.
 Call your local electric company for service.
-Oven control beeps and displays an F error code.
 (1) This oven is equipped with a state of the art electronic oven controller.
 Among the many features is a full time oven circuit diagnostics system.
 The controller constantly monitors the internal circuitry as well as several crucial oven circuits to insure they are all operating correctly.
-If at any time one of these systems fails, the controller will immediately stop the current operation and beep continuously (flashing an F error code in the controller display window).
+If at any time one of these systems fails, the controller will immediately stop the current operation and beep continuously (flashing an error code of "F1, F2, F3", or "F9" in the controller display window.
 (2) Electronic control has detected a fault condition.
-Press STOP/CLEAR to clear the display and stop the beeping.
+Press STOP / CLEAR to clear the display and stop the beeping.
 Reprogram oven.
 If fault remains, record fault number.
-Press STOP/CLEAR and contact authorized servicer.
-Oven light does not work.
+Press STOP /CLEAR and contact authorized servicer.
 (1) Replace or tighten bulb.
 See Changing Oven Light in this owner's Guide for instructions.
-Surface unit does not heat.
+(1) Reset the breaker located underneath the control panel.
+(2) If the problem returns, verify if the accessory that you connect uses more than 1800 watts.
+Verify if the accessory is defective.
+(3) If the problem is not resolved, contact an authorized servicer.
 (1) No power to the appliance.
 Check steps under "Entire Range or Oven Does Not Operate" in this Before you Call checklist.
-(2) Incorrect control setting.
+(2)Incorrect control setting.
 Make sure the correct control is on for the surface unit to be used.
-Surface units too hot or not hot enough.
-(1) Incorrect control setting.
+(3)Incorrect control setting.
 Make sure the correct control is on for the surface unit to be used.
-(2) Lightweight or warped pans used.
+(1) Lightweight or warped pans used.
 Use only flat, evenly balanced, medium or heavyweight cookware.
 Flat pans heat better than warped pans.
 Cookware materials and weight of the material affect heating.
 Heavy-and medium- weight pans heat evenly.
 Because lightweight pans heat unevenly, foods may burn easily.
-Drip bowls are pitting or rusting.
 (1) Foods with acids, such as tomatoes, if allowed to stand in/on bowls will cause corrosion.
 Remove and wash drip bowls as soon as possible after spillover.
 (2) Normal environment.
 Houses along sea coast are exposed to salt air.
 Protect bowls as much as possible from direct exposure to salt air.
-Drip bowls turning color or distorted out of shape.
 (1) Bottom surface of cookware extends beyond surface elements and touches cooktop surface.
 This can cause high enough temperatures to discolor the drip bowls.
 DO NOT use cookware of this type.
 Pan sizes should be matched to the size of the element.
 Replacement drip bowls may be purchased from your dealer.
-Scratches or abrasions on cooktop surface.
-(1) Coarse particles such as salt or sand between cooktop and utensils can cause scratches.
-Be sure cooktop surface and bottoms of utensils are clean before usage.
-Small scratches do not affect cooking and will become less visible with time.
-(2) Cleaning materials not recommended for ceramic-glass cooktop have been used.
-See "Cooktop Cleaning - Ceramic Glass Cooktop Models" section under General Cleaning.
-(3) Cookware with rough bottom has been used.
-Use smooth, flat-bottomed cookware.

-Before you callSolutions to Common Problems
+Before you call Solutions to Common Problems